nimiq/core-rs-albatross/nano-sync/README.md

 which we will explore later.

 The macro block circuit takes as public inputs an initial state commitment and a final state commitment.
-The state commitment is a commitment to the block number and to the public keys of the validators that were selected in that block.
-To compute it first we calculate the root of a Merkle tree over the public keys, then we serialize the root and the block number and finally create a Pedersen commitment from it.
+The state commitment is a commitment to the block number, the header hash and to the public keys of the validators that were selected in that block.
+To compute it first we calculate the root of a Merkle tree over the public keys, then we serialize the root, the header hash and the block number.
+To finish, we create a Pedersen commitment from the serialization.

 The macro block circuit takes as private inputs: